Always follow the instructions from a pharmacist or doctor, or the leaflet that comes with your medicine.

 Go to 111 online or call 111.
 Call 111 if you're asking about a child under 5 years old.

-Take the betamethasone packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the betamethasone packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Stopping betamethasone